 \subsection{Extinction factor}

-A typical transverse intensity profile recorded by the CCD camera in the dark output of the HFPNS-interferometer is shown in Figure~\ref{fig:sample-image-hfpns}.
-The upper row of three spots corresponds to the prompt pulse, while the lower row represents the delay pulse.
+A typical transverse intensity profile recorded by the CCD camera at the dark output of the HFPNS interferometer is shown in Figure~\ref{fig:sample-image-hfpns}.
+The upper row of three spots corresponds to the prompt pulse, while the lower row represents the delayed pulse.
 Within each row, the central spot corresponds to the interference signal.
-The two other spots observed on opposite lateral sides are due to back-reflections on the rear side of the beamsplitter.
-Their respective intensities are $I_{AR,1} = I_{AR,2} = (R_{AR}/2) I_{in}$, where $R_{AR} \simeq 10^{-3}$ is the back-reflection coefficient of the beamsplitter.
+The two additional spots observed on opposite lateral sides originate from back reflections on the rear surface of the beam splitter.
+Their respective intensities are $I_{AR,1} = I_{AR,2} = (R_{AR}/2) I_{in}$, where $R_{AR} \simeq 10^{-3}$ is the back reflection coefficient of the beam splitter.

-In order to reach the ultimate spatial resolution high photons statistics is required in the interference signal intensity.
-This can be achieved by increasing the intensity of the incident pulse.
-However, with the currently available beamsplitter, the extinction factor becomes mainly limited by back-reflections, simply as saturating the CCD camera.
-To overcome this limitation, the extinction is adjusted such that the interference intensity is of the same order of magnitude as the back-reflection intensities.
-This tuning is obtained by slightly rotating the interferometer beamsplitter by about $1^{\circ}$ in the horizontal plane, thereby changing the incident angle of the laser pulse from $45^{\circ}$ to $46^{\circ}$.
-At this angle, the measured transmission and reflection coefficients are $R \simeq 49 \%$ and $T \simeq 51 \%$, corresponding to an extinction factor $\mathcal{F} =(\delta a)^2 \simeq 4 \times 10^{-4}$ and an amplification factor $\mathcal{A} = 25$, as measured in~\cite{PhysRevA.109.053510}.
+In order to reach the ultimate spatial resolution, high photon statistics are required in the interference signal intensity profile.
+This can be achieved by increasing the intensity of the incident probe pulse.
+However, with the currently available beam splitter, the achievable extinction factor becomes mainly limited by the back reflections, which can eventually saturate the CCD camera.
+To overcome this limitation, the extinction is adjusted such that the interference-signal intensity remains of the same order of magnitude as the back reflection intensities.
+This tuning is obtained by slightly rotating the interferometer beam splitter by about $1^{\circ}$ in the horizontal plane, thereby changing the incident angle of the laser pulse from $45^{\circ}$ to $46^{\circ}$.
+At this angle, the measured transmission and reflection coefficients are $R \simeq 49\%$ and $T \simeq 51\%$, corresponding to an extinction factor $\mathcal{F} = (\delta a)^2 \simeq 4 \times 10^{-4}$ and an amplification factor $\mathcal{A} = 25$, as measured in~\cite{PhysRevA.109.053510}.

 From Eqn.s~(\ref{eqn:prompt-out-signal}) and (\ref{eqn:delay-out-signal}), to first order, the extinction factor $\mathcal{F}$ affects both the prompt and delayed interference signals identically.
 As a consequence, the prompt-delay correlation mechanism used in the HFPNS procedure remains fundamentally independent of the exact operating point of the interferometer and can therefore be validated in the present prototype configuration.
 The correlated phase-noise subtraction principle demonstrated here is therefore assumed, to first order, to remain valid in the final low extinction DeLLight configuration, although additional technical limitations may arise in the final operating regime, as discussed in Section~\ref{sec:conclusion}.